 Trend Micro Premium Security Suite: Our new premium offering provides all of the products listed below for up to 10 devices, plus Premium Services by our highly trained pros.
 It includes 24×7 technical support, virus and spyware removal, a PC security health check, and remote diagnosis and repair.
 As always, however, each solution below can be purchased separately, as suits your needs.

-- Trend Micro Security: Protects your PCs and Macs against web threats, phishing, social network threats, data theft, online banking threats, digital skimmers, ransomware and other malware.
+- Trend Micro Maximum Security: Protects your PCs and Macs against web threats, phishing, social network threats, data theft, online banking threats, digital skimmers, ransomware and other malware.
 Also guards against over-sharing on social media.

 - Trend Micro Mobile Security: Protects against malicious app downloads, ransomware, dangerous websites, and unsafe Wi-Fi networks.